lucaspecina/watson-co-scientist/README.md

 # Watson Co-Scientist

 An AI system that assists scientists in generating, refining, and testing research hypotheses.
-This system serves as a collaborative partner, enhancing scientists' ability to explore complex scientific problems efficiently.
+This system serves as a collaborative partner, enhancing scientists' ability to explore complex scientific problems efficiently through multi-database scientific knowledge integration.

 ## Overview

 The co-scientist is designed to act as a helpful assistant and collaborator to scientists, helping to accelerate the scientific discovery process.
 The system is a compound, multi-agent AI system built on large language models, designed to mirror the reasoning process underpinning the scientific method.

 Given a research goal specified in natural language, the system can:
-- Generate novel, original research hypotheses
+- Generate novel, original research hypotheses using knowledge from multiple scientific databases
 - Propose experimental protocols for downstream validations
 - Provide rigorous verification of hypotheses through causal reasoning and computational simulation
 - Identify specific, testable predictions and potential failure modes
-- Provide grounding for recommendations by citing relevant literature
+- Provide grounding for recommendations by citing relevant literature from multiple sources
 - Explain the reasoning behind proposals with probabilistic assessment
+- Synthesize knowledge across scientific domains to promote interdisciplinary discovery

 ## System Architecture